Making Connections: Making a Difference

 How to join the CCHS Nav-CARE program?

-Simply contact the Compassionate Care Hospice Society and we will set up meeting between the potential client and our CCHS Nav-CARE Coordinator.
+Entry into the program begins with a referral to our Nav-CARE Coordinator.
+After a referral is received, the Nav-CARE Coordinator will then contact the potential client and go over the program.
+A home visit will then be arranged between the coordinator and potential client.
 From there, our CCHS NAV-CARE Coordinator will then take the information that was provided by the client and match to one of our trained Navigator Volunteers.

 How soon will the CCHS Nav-CARE program be available?